Quickstart: Create Apache Spark cluster in Azure HDInsight using Resource Manager template

-Learn how to create Apache Spark cluster on Azure HDInsight, and how to run Spark SQL queries against Hive tables.
+Learn how to create an Apache Spark cluster in Azure HDInsight, and how to run Spark SQL queries against Hive tables.
+Apache Spark enables fast data analytics and cluster computing using in-memory processing.
 For information on Spark on HDInsight, see Overview: Apache Spark on Azure HDInsight.

 Create an HDInsight Spark cluster

-Click the following image to open the template in the Azure portal.
+Select the following link to open the template in the Azure portal in a new browser tab:

 Enter the following values: